NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 > [Concepts and Connections]()
 - **TASK**: Build a voltage divider using two resistors of the same value?
 Measure the intermediate voltage (between the resistors).
 - **TASK**: Build a voltage divider using a variable resistor (potentiometer).
 Measure the intermediate voltage.
 What happens when you change the position of the internal contact (by turning the screw)?
-  - A video guide to completing these tasks can be found here: [NB3 : Building Voltage Dividers](https://vimeo.com/1000789632)
+  - A video guide to completing these tasks can be found here: [NB3-Building Voltage Dividers](https://vimeo.com/1000789632)

 ## Sensors
  Our robot's brain uses computers, which can *only* measure electrical signals.
 Sensors are necessary to convert physical signals (light intensity, heat, air pressure, etc.) into electrical signals.